madsciencecoder/shticker-book-rewritten/README.md

 ### How to Compile

 This program relies on 2 external libraries: Qt 5 and libbzip2.
-QsLog and bsdiff are also used but are embedded into the project.
-QsLog is provided as a git submodule so you will need to pull it manually or use git clone --recursive.
+Bsdiff is also used but are embedded into the project.

 #### Linux based distros